AliyunContainerService/ack-secret-manager/README.md

 ack-secret-manager involves two CRDs.
 SecretStore is used to store access credentials (such as RRSA configuration, ClientKey, AK configuration, etc.), and ExternalSecret is used to store basic credential information that needs to be synchronized (such as credential name, version, etc.) and specify the SecretStore.
 It ensures the separation of permissions and data and enhances the flexibility of use.
 See below for details **CRD configuration introduction**

 1. Create ciphertexts

    Currently supports synchronization of KMS credentials and OOS encryption parameters.
-The following are references to how to create two ciphertexts.
+The following are references to how to create both types of ciphertexts.

     - Add the following credential in the KMS Secrets Manager.
 For detailed procedures, please refer to [Manage Common Credentials](https://www.alibabacloud.com/help/en/key-management-service/latest/manage-generic-secrets)